 Tip: Only store cleaners using essential oils in a glass container, as they react poorly with metal and can even erode plastic.

 Store your leftover homemade toilet bowl cleaner in an airtight container.
-Ideally, choose a location that isn’t in your bathroom as the humidity from the shower can cause the mixture to clump.** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+Ideally, choose a location that isn’t in your bathroom as the humidity from the shower can cause the mixture to clump.** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?